There are active notices and/or alerts. Visit the Alerts site for details >>

 Students are often found hanging out downtown.
 Farmville’s lively Main Street is lined with shops and restaurants, and is home to the University Bookstore.

 There are several live music and entertainment venues located just a few blocks from campus.
-Third Street Brewing Company is one local hangout for students and the Farmville community.
+Three Roads Brewing Company is one local hangout for students and the Farmville community.
 Cornhole or trivia, anyone?

 Biking, kayaking, hiking or walking—the outdoor recreation options are plentiful in Farmville.
 High Bridge Trail winds through the center of town and is a popular destination for students.